Outer space: Regions near the Earth

 XGEO space is a concept used by the USA to refer to the space of high Earth orbits, with the 'X' being some multiple of geosynchronous orbit (GEO) at approximately 35786 km.
 Hence, the L2 Earth-Moon Lagrange point at 448900 km is approximately 10.67 XGEO.
 Translunar space is the region of lunar transfer orbits, between the Moon and Earth.

 Cislunar space is a region outside of Earth that includes lunar orbits, the Moon's orbital space around Earth and the Earth-Moon Lagrange points.
 The region where a body's gravitational potential remains dominant against gravitational potentials from other bodies, is the body's sphere of influence or gravity well, mostly described with the Hill sphere model.
 In the case of Earth this includes all space from the Earth to a distance of roughly 1% of the mean distance from Earth to the Sun, or 1.5 e6km.
-Beyond Earth's Hill sphere extends along Earth's orbital path its orbital and co-orbital space.
+Beyond Earth's Hill sphere, its orbital and co-orbital space extend along Earth's orbital path.
 This space is co-populated by groups of co-orbital Near-Earth Objects (NEOs), such as horseshoe librators and Earth trojans, with some NEOs at times becoming temporary satellites and quasi-moons to Earth.

 Deep space is defined by the United States government as all of outer space which lies further from Earth than a typical low-Earth-orbit, thus assigning the Moon to deep-space.
-Other definitions vary the starting point of deep-space from, "That which lies beyond the orbit of the moon," to "That which lies beyond the farthest reaches of the Solar System itself."
-The International Telecommunication Union responsible for radio communication, including with satellites, defines deep-space as, "distances from the Earth equal to, or greater than, 2 e6km," which is about five times the Moon's orbital distance, but which distance is also far less than the distance between Earth and any adjacent planet.
+Other definitions vary the starting point of deep-space from, "That which lies beyond the orbit of the moon", to "That which lies beyond the farthest reaches of the Solar System itself."
+The International Telecommunication Union responsible for radio communication, including with satellites, defines deep-space as, "distances from the Earth equal to, or greater than, 2 e6km", which is about five times the Moon's orbital distance, but which distance is also far less than the distance between Earth and any adjacent planet.